 1. Fallkniven A1 Survival Knife Fixed Blade:

-This particular knife from Fallkniven is one of the best high-quality drop point camping knives.
-This knife comes with a nice blade length, quality bolster, and nice finer relief as well.
+This particular hiking knife from Fallkniven is one of the best high-quality drop point camping knives.
+This hiking knife comes with a nice blade length, quality bolster, and nice finer relief as well.
 The design of this knife suits a modern hiker pretty much.
 The tang of the knife is bit extended beyond the handle which can be really useful if you wish to use it as a hammer.

 - This knife is pretty much durable and sharp